chillum/go4rake/README.md

 have [this config](https://github.com/chillum/httpstress-go/blob/master/go4rake.yml).

-This way, you run `rake zip` and you get the following ZIP files containing the static binary files in your `~/Downloads` directory:
+This way, you run `rake zip` and you get the following ZIP files containing the static binary builds in your `~/Downloads` directory:

 * `win32.zip`
 * `win64.zip`